MjCote/CHEM-308/README.md

+# Topics in Physical Chemistry
-# Bates College
+### Bates College
-# Department of Chemistry and Biochemistry
+### Department of Chemistry and Biochemistry

-This is an upper level chemistry class that extends students' previous experience with quantum chemistry.
+This is an upper level chemistry class that builds on students' experience with quantum chemistry.
 There is an emphasis on linear algebra--operators are represented by matrices, quantum states by vectors--and numerical methods.

 ### Table of Contents